sliide/technical_task_fs/README.md

 ## Task Requirements

 The technology stack choice is entirely up to you.
-We have offered some suggestions and tips in the below sections and this is all that they are :)
+Feel free to use any frontend and backend technologies that you're comfortable with, including any libraries or third party package you like :)

 ### Core Functionality
 We'd like you to build a full-stack application which allows users to: